The Common Program of the People's Republic of China 1949-1954

 In the early years (1949-1954), a considerable portion of tree planting was performed by mobilized workers, peasants, students, and members of the PLA who contributed to state-driven planting initiatives.
 However, even during this period, a significant portion of the tree planting was conducted by cooperative-based peasants on their own lands.
 In both scenarios, the provision of professional and technical guidance was often limited.
 Due to the urgent need for rapid afforestation in the early 1950s, most, if not all, of the trees (pines were selected for their fast growth) were planted quickly.
 Essential silvicultural practices, like thinning, were largely neglected.
 As a result, the trees grew dense and close together, with branches spreading excessively.
 Given these circumstances, it's not surprising that, even if the reports on plan fulfilment accurately recorded the number of trees planted, the reported areas might have been exaggerated as the figures were successively inflated.
 Additionally, substantial areas were classified as afforested when, in reality, they had only been reforested.
 Therefore, there are valid reservations about the areas claimed to have been afforested, without undermining the extensive effort put into tree planting.
 In fact, the Chinese had limited knowledge about the exact extent of their forested areas.
 In 1954, a rapid reconnaissance survey was conducted with the assistance of Soviet Union specialists.
 Although it could provide only a rough estimate of forest area, it lacked detailed information about composition, quality, and accessibility.
 Nevertheless, it did reveal larger reserves than initially suspected.

 China's vast and varied landscape, characterized by diverse topography and climates, supports a wide range of domesticated animals.
 Traditionally, sheep, cattle, and horses have been prevalent in the grazing regions of the northeast, northwest, and southwest—areas with low population density that account for 54 percent of the country's land area.
 In contrast, the rest of China, dominated by intensive agriculture, primarily raised swine and poultry due to their suitability as supplementary livestock.
 Horses and water buffalo also remained vital as draft animals in these regions.
 From the 1950s to the 1970s, the boundary between pastoral and farming areas gradually shifted northward, influenced by the expansion of crop cultivation into grasslands.
+Grasslands are the dominant landscape in China, accounting for 40% of the national land area, about 78% or some 313 million ha of the grasslands in China occur in the northern temperate zone.
+Traditionally, grasslands have been the major sources of animal products such as meat, milk, wool and pelts, and are home to the majority of the ethnic people.
+The growing demand for natural resources and animal products, driven by rapidly increasing human populations, has exerted immense pressure on grassland ecosystems.
+This has led to accelerated and widespread degradation and desertification of these ecosystems, particularly in regions with fragile environmental conditions and weak ecosystem structures.
 After the Land Reform, individual ownership was abolished, but it was not until 1956 that grassland was officially nationalized.

 Source: Chen (2017).
 (Online Appendix) Page 7